dhvogel/oasis/content/shows/green-room.md

 <br />

 <p style="padding-top: 20px">Dan is a hopeless romantic who never went back after one day stumbling across a microphone in a bar.
-In addition to doing stand-up, Dan also enjoys telling people he does stand-up.
+In addition to doing stand-up, Dan also enjoys telling people that he does stand-up.
 The host of this show, Dan has been seen in venues around Boston such as the Middle East, Jacque's Cabaret, and The Jungle. </p>

 ##### *Chris Sintetos*